prathmesh-ka-github/se-assignment3/README.md

     > npm run server
 ```
 Running the script to start the server.
-Now server is all setup and running.
+Now server is all setup and running on "http://localhost:3000/".
 We have to start the client side now.

 2. ### Starting the client side (REACTJS) -
 Run these following commands in the terminal -